Two-photon-interaction effects in the bad-cavity limit: Introduction

 Besides the fundamental interest, collective quantum phenomena induced by light-matter interactions can be exploited in a variety of applications.
-In particular, the sub and superradiant regimes may be associated to the generation of collective states of the emitters, which are of great interest for quantum sensing~\cite{PhysRevLett.104.073602,toth2014quantum}, generation of non-classical states~\cite{jahnke2016giant}, photon storage~\cite{PhysRevX.7.031024}, and excitation transfer~\cite{garcia2017long}.
-This phenomenology is of high experimental relevance, as collective light-matter interactions can be controllably implemented in a broad range of atomic and solid-state quantum systems, such as cold atoms~\cite{PhysRevLett.115.063601}, trapped-ions~\cite{PhysRevLett.76.2049}, metamaterials~\cite{PhysRevLett.119.053901}, plasmonic cavities~\cite{PhysRevLett.102.077401}, colour centres in diamonds~\cite{angerer2018superradiant}, quantum dots~\cite{scheibner2007superradiance}, and superconducting circuits~\cite{mlynek2014observation}.
+In particular, the sub and superradiant regimes may be associated to the generation of collective states of the emitters, which are of great interest for quantum sensing~\cite{PhysRevLett.104.073602,toth2014quantum}, generation of nonclassical states~\cite{jahnke2016giant}, photon storage~\cite{PhysRevX.7.031024}, and excitation transfer~\cite{garcia2017long}.
+This phenomenology is of high experimental relevance, as collective light-matter interactions can be controllably implemented in a broad range of atomic and solid-state quantum systems, such as cold atoms~\cite{PhysRevLett.115.063601}, trapped ions~\cite{PhysRevLett.76.2049}, metamaterials~\cite{PhysRevLett.119.053901}, plasmonic cavities~\cite{PhysRevLett.102.077401}, color centres in diamonds~\cite{angerer2018superradiant}, quantum dots~\cite{scheibner2007superradiance}, and superconducting circuits~\cite{mlynek2014observation}.